Panesico/ft_transcendence/docs/TO-DO.md

   @BenjaminLarger
 - Redirection to edit_profile after update info
 - Add an href associated to the avatar displayed in notification to his profile
-- Ensure modal close after friend request
-- Set read message to answer in notification and profileapi set as read
-- Check if player is already your friend before adding him
-- Check if invitation has already be sent before popping the notification
 - Block player
-- Order player suggestion by alphabetical order
 - Clean web socket unused (AsyncWebsocketConsumer)